SantiiRepair/biosurf-api/report/README.md

 This will return a JSON response indicating whether or not the text contains any obscene words:

 ```
+{
+  "response": {
-{"message":"The text contains an obscene word"}
+    "message": "The text contains an obscene word",
+    "obscene": true
+  }
+}
 ```

 If the text does not contain any obscene words, the response will look like this:

 ```
+{
+  "response": {
-{"message":"The text does not contain obscene words"}
+    "message": "The text does not contain obscene words",
+    "obscene": false
+  }
+}
 ```

 ### Customization